Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 ## Generate Lexicons

-Note that the generation of lexicons for primary NLU languages besides German and English is not fully supported.
+Note that the generation of Lexicons for primary NLU languages besides German and English is not fully supported.

 To use Generative AI technology for creating a new Lexicon, do the following: